filecoin-project/specs/mining.md

 ```

 Note: Due to jitter in EC, and the gregorian calendar, there may be some error in the issuance schedule over time.
 This is expected to be small enough that it's not worth correcting for.
 Additionally, since the payout mechanism is transferring from the network account to the miner, there is no risk of minting *too much* FIL.

+TODO: Ensure that if a miner earns a block reward while undercollateralized, then `min(blockReward, requiredCollateral-availableBalance)` is garnished (transfered to the miner actor instead of the owner).

 ### Open Questions